Medically reviewed on January 15, 2018

 Propranolol is a beta-blocker.
 Beta-blockers affect the heart and circulation (blood flow through arteries and veins).

 You should not use this medicine if you have asthma or if you are unable to urinate.
-You should not use hydrochlorothiazide and propranolol if you have a serious heart condition such as "sick sinus syndrome" or "AV block," severe heart failure, or slow heartbeats that have caused you to faint.
+You should not use Inderide if you have a serious heart condition such as "sick sinus syndrome" or "AV block," severe heart failure, or slow heartbeats that have caused you to faint.

 You should not use this medicine if you are allergic to hydrochlorothiazide or propranolol, or if you have: